-How WE DO THIS COURSE.
+How we do this course.
 The rhythm of this course consists in students reading about new ideas in the text; the ideas being discussed and practiced in class; and students working out the details of the ideas in projects.
 Most of students' work for this course is in projects in which they will implement the things we discuss in class.
-Occasionally there will be in-class lab activities, quizzes, and smaller assignments.
-On tests, students will apply the things we have learned to new problems.
+Occasionally there may be in-class lab activities, quizzes, and smaller assignments.
+On tests, students apply the things we have learned to new problems.